CommandPost/FCPCafe/docs/learn/workflow.md

 ### Keep Regular Backups

 Given the scale and importance of feature film projects, it's essential to keep regular backups of your work.
 Final Cut Pro's built-in backup tool makes this process easy and automatic.
+Backups can be accessed from the File > Open Library > From Backup command, but they can also be found in the Finder, in Home > Movies > Final Cut Backups > LIBRARYNAME.

 ----